');

 About St. Martin, MN

-St. Martin is a small community in Minnesota with a population of 322 residents.
-The median household income is $71,250 per year, which is above the national average.
-The median age in St. Martin is 38.4 years.
+St. Martin is a small community located in Minnesota with a population of 322 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,250 per year, which is 5% below the national median of $75,149.
+The median age of 38.4 years is close to the US median age of 38.9 years.

 How St. Martin Ranks in Minnesota